T&F AI logo Track & Field AI Track & Field AI

 Your job is to support, not over-coach.

-Track & Field AI is a tool for understanding, not for replacing your athlete’s coach.
-The best parents of track athletes are the ones who ask good questions, celebrate the specifics, and let the coaching relationship breathe.
+Track & Field AI is a tool for understanding, not for replacing your athlete's coach.
+Here's how to use it well, and what to avoid.

 Start now